Student Selection and Placement System: 2018–present: TYT–AYT

-Criticism of ÖSYS
+Criticism

-"Life = 180 minutes?" is a slogan used by TED (Turkish Education Association) in 2005 in order to criticize the ÖSS system for attempting to encompass all the work of a student throughout their 12 years of academic life in a 3-hour multiple choice exam.
-This is arguably unfair; however, the president of the ÖSYM exam board states that "ÖSS is the only available university entrance system until the number of people who apply to universities is lowered."
+In 2005, "Life = 180 minutes?" was a slogan used by the Turkish Education Association criticizing the ÖSS system for attempting to encompass all the work of a student throughout their 12 years of academic life in a 3-hour multiple choice exam.
+The president of the ÖSYM exam board said that "ÖSS is the only available university entrance system until the number of people who apply to universities is lowered."

-The most significant reason why ÖSS is being conducted instead of personal interviews is the fact that the total capacity of universities is 450,000 while the number of candidates wanting to study at a college is 1.6 million and is increasing every year.

 For a student, the education they receive at school is seen as not enough to succeed in ÖSS.
 Therefore, there is a huge sector in Turkey of private evening and weekend cram schools ("dershane") all around the country.
-These institutions prepare students solely for exams, including university entrance.
+These institutions prepare students solely for exams, including university entrance exams.
 All "dershane"s compete with each other in order to create the "champion", the one to score the highest mark in Turkey.
 The dershane sector is bolstered every year by huge media interest as the results of the exam are disclosed and the students who rank in the top few appear on TV and in the newspapers.
-In 2011 ÖSYM is taking steps to limit this interest by charging newspapers 150,000 TL for the past exam questions, while forbidding television channels other than the state-owned TRT from broadcasting the questions.
+In 2011, ÖSYM charged newspapers 150000 TL for past exam questions, while forbidding television channels other than the state-owned Turkish Radio and Television Corporation from broadcasting the questions.